-19.148.090 In Lieu Fee for Artwork is Discouraged.
+19.148.090 In Lieu Payment for Artwork is Discouraged.

 In some instances the placement of artwork on a particular property may not be feasible.
-In such cases, an in-lieu contributionmay be made to the City.
-The developer or property owner may apply to the Fine Arts Commission for an in-lieu fee alternative on projects that lack an appropriate location for public art, although such alternative is strongly discouraged.
-In such cases, an in-lieu contribution of 1.25% of the building permit construction valuation may be made to the City, pursuant to the approval authority provisions of Cupertino Municipal Code Chapter 19.12.030.
+The developer or property owner may apply to the Fine Arts Commission for an in lieu payment alternative on projects that lack an appropriate location for public art, although such alternative is strongly discouraged.
+In such cases, an in lieu payment of 1.25% of the construction valuation may be made to the City, pursuant to the approval authority provisions of Cupertino Municipal Code Chapter 19.12.030.
+(Ord.
+2085, § 2 (part), 2011; Ord.
+2037 (part), 2009)